-African Art has always been a tool for economic development.
-In recent years, there has been a rise in the demand for works from countries like Ghana, Nigeria and South Africa.
-According to Statista, Africa contributed a sum of 13 Billion United States Dollars in 2018 to the global art market and this contribution is predicted to rise to US$15 billion by 2023.
+African art has always served as a means of economic development.
+The demand for works from countries such as Ghana, Nigeria, and South Africa has increased in recent years.
+According to Statista, Africa contributed US$13 billion to the global art market in 2018, with this figure expected to rise to US$15 billion by 2023.

 Accra’s commercial galleries sell out of artworks by both contemporary and modern artists, and globally renowned art collectors and auction houses continue to bid aggressively for these African works.